Manshree-cloud/Cloud-expense-system/README.md

 ## Purpose
 This project simulates an enterprise-grade workflow system and is built to demonstrate hands-on system architecture skills, infrastructure automation, and secure AWS cloud-native design practices.
+# AWS Expense Reimbursement System

+This is a serverless expense reimbursement application demonstrating key AWS cloud concepts including infrastructure as code, Lambda functions, and Cognito authentication.

+## Project Structure

+- `/infra` - Contains the CloudFormation YAML template that deploys the necessary AWS resources.
+- `/lambda` - Contains Lambda function code for submitting and approving expenses (Python).

+## Deployment Instructions

+1. Deploy the CloudFormation stack from `/infra/cloudformation.yaml` to create AWS resources.
+2. Upload Lambda function code (`approve-expense.py`, `submit-expense.py`) to their respective Lambda functions or deploy via CloudFormation.
+3. Configure API Gateway (if applicable) and Cognito User Pools for authentication.
+4. Test the endpoints.

+## Technologies Used

+- AWS CloudFormation
+- AWS Lambda (Python)
+- Amazon Cognito
+- Amazon S3
+- Python 3.10

+---

+Feel free to clone and adapt this project for your needs!